 Good lighting is important for best use of remaining vision.
 The goal is to improve lighting while decreasing glare.
 You will need to try different tasks under various lighting conditions to decide what works best for you.
 Suggestions to improve lighting include:

-• Sunglasses may be helpful indoors, as well as outdoors for controlling the amount of light and glare.
-Specialty eyeglass tints for indoor use are available through vision specialists.
+- Sunglasses may be helpful indoors, as well as outdoors for controlling the amount of light and glare.
+Specialty eyeglass tints for indoor use are available also.
 Yellow or plum clip-on of fitover glasses can be used indoors.
 For outdoor use, try dark yellow, amber or plum glasses along with a visor to reduce stray sunlight.

 Choices of Light Sources

 People respond differently to different light sources.
 There is no one kind of lighting that is best for everyone.
 Try a variety of light sources to find out what works best for you.

 - Natural sunlight – When possible, position seating (couch, chairs) so that the windows are behind you or to the side.
 Avoid positioning the TV so that sunlight shines onto it.

 - Incandescent bulbs – These bulbs may require high wattage to produce the same brightness as halogen lights of lower wattage.
 Coated, soft, reading light bulbs are easier for vision than the clear bulbs.
 Intensities of 75 or 100 watts at distances of one to two feet from the reading material are generally needed.

 - Fluorescent bulbs or tubes – These bulbs are brighter.
 However, some older bulbs may produce a strobe effect that may be distracting or annoying.
 This effect can be lessened by the use of multiple fluorescent instillations.
 Warm-glow fluorescent bulbs can be easier for vision than the cool, white bulbs.

 - Halogen bulbs – These bulbs tend to produce bright but diffuse light that reduce glare.
 They can become uncomfortably hot for task lighting.